Second Syrian Republic: Mandatory Syrian Republic (1930–1946)

 In 1936, the Franco-Syrian Treaty of Independence was signed, a treaty that would not be ratified by the French legislature.
 However, the treaty allowed Jabal Druze, the Alawite region (now called Latakia), and Alexandretta to be incorporated into the Syrian republic within the following two years.
 Greater Lebanon (now the Lebanese Republic) was the only state that did not join the Syrian Republic.
 Hashim al-Atassi, who was Prime Minister during King Faisal's brief reign (1918–1920), was the first president to be elected under a new constitution adopted after the independence treaty.

 The treaty guaranteed incorporation of previously autonomous Druze and Alawite regions into Greater Syria, but not Lebanon, with which France signed a similar treaty in November.
 The treaty also promised curtailment of French intervention in Syrian domestic affairs as well as a reduction of French troops, personnel and military bases in Syria.
 In return, Syria pledged to support France in times of war, including the use of its air space, and to allow France to maintain two military bases on Syrian territory.
 Other political, economic and cultural provisions were included.

 Atassi returned to Syria in triumph on 27 September 1936 and was elected President of the Republic in November.

 In September 1938, France again separated the Syrian Sanjak of Alexandretta and transformed it into the State of Hatay.
 The State of Hatay joined Turkey in the following year by an election which is made by the people in Hatay.
 In June 1939.
 Syria did not recognize the incorporation of Hatay into Turkey and the issue is still disputed until the present time.

 The emerging threat of Adolf Hitler induced a fear of being outflanked by Nazi Germany if France relinquished its colonies in the Middle East.
 That, coupled with lingering imperialist inclinations in some levels of the French government, led France to reconsider its promises and refuse to ratify the treaty.
 Also, France ceded the Sanjak of Alexandretta, whose territory was guaranteed as part of Syria in the treaty, to Turkey.
 Riots again broke out, Atassi resigned, and Syrian independence was deferred until after World War II.

 With the fall of France in 1940 during World War II, Syria came under the control of the Vichy Government until the British and Free French invaded and occupied the country in July 1941.
 Syria proclaimed its independence again in 1941 but it wasn't until 1 January 1944, that it was recognized as an independent republic.

-In the 1940s, Britain secretly advocated the creation of a Greater Syrian state that would secure Britain preferential status in military, economic and cultural matters, in return for putting a complete halt to Jewish ambition in Palestine.
-France and the United States opposed British hegemony in the region, which eventually led to the creation of Israel.